 author: /host/{slug}/

-If you don’t like the prefixes for taxonomies, you can customise them to something else which suits your site and your content better.
-If you’re running a publication which is primarily a podcast, for example, you might prefer host and topic.
+If you don’t like the prefixes for taxonomies, you can customize them to something else that suits your site and your content better.
+If you’re running a publication that is primarily a podcast, for example, you might prefer host

 Removing taxonomies